altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Ah, yes...
 Hah...
 I am hungry."<br/>

-The inspector and the escort officer boarded the carriage.
+The inspector and the escort officer boarded the carriage.<br/>

-A woman ran out from the crowd and rushed to the child who was watching blankly.
+A woman ran out from the crowd and rushed to the child who was watching blankly.<br/>

-She hugged him tightly.
+She hugged him tightly.<br/>

-And lowered her head deeply in gratitude.
+And lowered her head deeply in gratitude.<br/>

-Eric breathe a sigh of relief and nodded in acknowledgement.
+Eric breathe a sigh of relief and nodded in acknowledgement.<br/>

 "That inspector was too much!"<br/>

-Eric was uncharacteristically angry.
+Eric was uncharacteristically angry.<br/>

-The location was in Regis' room.
+The location was in Regis' room.<br/>

 "I see...
 Picking him up early was the right choice.
 He actually wanted to draw a sword on a child..."<br/>

-Regis read his books as he answered tiredly.
+Regis read his books as he answered tiredly.<br/>

-Eric placed his hands on the table and leaned forward.
+Eric placed his hands on the table and leaned forward.<br/>

 "It would have been a big tragedy if I was late.
 You knew this might happen!?"<br/>